seanchater/seanchater.github.io/assets/pages/project_man.md

 ![gantt](../media/gantt.png)

 In hindsight, although it still served its purpose, a Gantt chart (in Excel format) may not have been the best option for our use case.
-There are many websites and applications nowadays that allow
+Having the chart in Excel meant that the chart had to be maintained manually by someone every time a task was completed and there was no concurrent viewing of the chart unless a screenshot was shared on another platform or it was uploaded to a Onedrive account.
+There are many websites and applications nowadays that allow for easy and accessible projet management, such as ClickUp, Trello & Jira being a small group of these applications that I have personally used.
+I found that Trello had the simplest learning curve while still having enough functionality to be used for small to medium sized projects.